pentrail/acadia/README.md

 ## Known Issues
 - Digital clock may not render bold text.
 `
-Fix: Change the font weight in the applet settings to something else and apply, then return back to bold and apply.
+Temporary Fix: Change the font weight in the applet settings to something else and apply, then return back to bold and apply.
 `